Itz-mehanth/MedBot/README.md

 To predict a disease based on symptoms:
 - Open the chatbot interface.
 - Select the "Disease Prediction" option.
-- Enter the symptoms you are experiencing.
+- Enter the symptoms you are experiencing, and answer with yes/no for further questions we ask.
-- The chatbot will return the most likely diseases based on your input, as well as a detailed explaination of your symptoms and prognosis.
+- The chatbot will return the most likely disease(s) based on your input, as well as a detailed explaination of your symptoms and prognosis.
 - You can proceed to ask queries about your prognosis, symptoms etc to your personal chatbot.

 ### 2. Medical Report Analysis